- Plesk for Linux

 How to change or get a server hostname on Plesk server?

-Note: The changes are not instant.
+Note: A server hostname must be a fully qualified domain name (FQDN).
+The changes are not instant.
 It requires 24-48 hours to get new hostname propagated through all the DNS servers.

 Warning: Server providers might deny hostname change, in such case contact the server provider.